Gaia The Earth Mother

 Immortal, Blessed, crowned with every grace,

-Deep bosomed Earth, sweet plains and fields fragrant grasses in the nurturing rains,
+Deep bosomed Earth, sweet plains and fields fragrant grasses in the

 Around you fly the beauteous stars, eternal and divine,